Program-Integrity-Alliance/azure-ai-search-lab/README.md

 ```
 az login
-az deployment group create --resource-group rg-ai4i-test-eus2-001 --template-file azuredeploy.json
+az deployment group create --resource-group <RESOURCE GROUP PREVIOUSLY CREATED> --template-file <CHOOSE TEST/PROD ACCORDINGLY>>
 ```

-If you get an alery about OpenAI quotas, go to 'Azure AI Services' in the Azure portal, click on Azure Open AI, then 'Manage deleted resources' and purge any pending items to clear up quota.
+If you get an alert about OpenAI quotas, go to 'Azure AI Services' in the Azure portal, click on Azure Open AI, then 'Manage deleted resources' and purge any pending items to clear up quota.

+**Notes:**

-**Notes:** At time of writing automatic activation of authentication of the werb app wasn't complete.
+- At time of writing automatic activation of authentication of the web app wasn't complete.
 You should navigate to the component in the Azure portal and set Authentication to the Microsoft identity provider so only people with access to the subscription can log in.
+- At time of writing the search component will prompt to upgrade vector model.
+Go ahead.
+Needs to be added to the template

 # ORIGINAL README ...